malloryfaria/cms-employee-tracker/README.md

 ```

 ## Usage
-Use this application to build on the front end for an e-commerce site to this back end.
+Use this application to keep track of your employees.

 ## Demo
 // TODO